naxy-dong/WPTP-UI/README.md

 A UI mock for WPTP project

 ## TODO
-- Need to check if an option is checked before moving on to the next question/page
+- Clear answers when navigating back to the home page

 # React + Vite